Raju1998060745/RAG-assistant/README.md

 1. Clone the repository.
 2. Set up the virtual environment in `.venv`.
+3. add files in the data folder.
-3. Run `populate_database.py` to prepare the database.
+4. Run `populate_database.py` to prepare the database.
-4. Use `app.py` to start the agent.
+5. Use `app.py` to start the agent.

 ## Usage